Home Heat Pump Guide

 Skipping services does not cause immediate catastrophe, but the consequences accumulate:

 • Year 4+ missed: Risk of major component failure increases substantially.
-A blocked strainer or degraded electrical connections can cause secondary damage that turns a £100 service into a £1,000+ repair bill.
+A blocked strainer can cause secondary damage that turns a £100 service into a £1,000+ repair bill.

 When Is the Best Time to Book a Service?

-The ideal time to service your heat pump is in early autumn — September or October — before the heating season begins in earnest.
+The ideal time to service your heat pump is in early autumn — September or October — before the heating season begins.
 This ensures your system is in peak condition when you need it most and gives time to arrange any repairs before cold weather arrives.

-Avoid booking in the middle of winter when engineers are busiest with breakdowns and response times are longest.
+Avoid booking in the middle of winter when engineers are busiest with breakdowns.
 Spring is a reasonable alternative if you missed the autumn window.
+If you also have solar panels, consider booking both your heat pump service and solar panel clean in the same period to ensure your whole renewable energy system is optimised before winter.

 Frequently Asked Questions